 Genetics testing involves analyzing your DNA.
 DNA is a chemical “code” that makes you unique and contains instructions for various functions in your body.
 This is called your “genome.”
 Your DNA is inherited from your mother and father and can be thought of as letters in a book.
-Your DNA is believed to consist of more than 3 billion of these “letters” (known as “base pairs”).
+Your DNA is believed to consist of more than three billion of these “letters” (known as “base pairs”).
 Your body uses these to make three letter “words,” called amino acids, which together act to carry out body functions by making proteins.
 There are a total of 20 amino acids these three-letter base pairs can individually form.

 Sometimes, for a number of different reasons, one of these letters will change from what is “normally” expected.
-This is called a “mutation” and each one of us has some.
-Having a genetic mutation does not necessarily mean there will be a noticeable change; some mutations cause subtle changes, but do not ultimately cause a change in body function; some changes are serious and can put one at higher risk for diseases like PH; some changes themselves are believed to directly cause disease.
+This is called a “mutation,” and each one of us has some.
+Having a genetic mutation does not necessarily mean there will be a noticeable change; some mutations cause subtle changes, but do not ultimately cause a change in body function.
+Some changes are serious and can put one at higher risk for diseases like PH; some changes themselves are believed to directly cause disease.

 We believe that changes to your genetic code (or the exact “letters” contained in your DNA) are not the only component that contributes to heritable changes in PH.
 There are differences in items connected to your DNA (called “epigenetic modifications”) that can make the gene more or less likely to be seen by the body, and thus “expressed.”
 In addition to looking at the genetic code, PVDOMICS will look at these epigenetic modifications to see whether differences correlate with how the disease progresses in different types of PH.